-Figure 2 provides a visual description of how the importance of energy efficiency for determining quality varies when accounting for nonhomotheticities.
-The horizontal axis orders fridges by their energy efficiency label, while the vertical axis measures their quality based on the two alternative preference specifications.
-The figure shows that for low energy efficiency models B/C and A, the distribution of homothetic quality measures first-order stochastically dominates that of the nonhomothetic quality measures.
-Conversely, for energy classes A++ and A+++, the opposite occurs: high energy efficiency models tend to receive higher quality rating under the nonhomothetic CES than under homothetic CES.
-An important message from Figure 2 is that being able to produce greener fridges with high energy efficiency may be crucial for attracting richer consumers.
-Not controlling for the variation in appeal that greener fridges enjoy at higher levels of income may lead to a misleading picture of the types of attributes that are most valued in richer markets and the factors that maximize market penetration.
-Furthermore, the implications of this result potentially extend beyond the refrigerator industry: almost all household appliances in the EU are subject to analogous labelling requirements.
+high energy efficiency may be crucial for attracting richer consumers.
+Not controlling for the variation in the appeal that greener fridges enjoy at higher levels of income may lead to a misleading picture of the types of attributes that are most valued in richer markets and the factors that maximize market penetration.
+Furthermore, the implications of this result potentially extend beyond the refrigerator industry: almost all household appliances in the EU are subject to analogous labeling requirements.